MEPs earned millions via side-jobs, NGO says

 But failing to properly declare it could lead to suspicions of outside influence swaying an MEP's judgement, especially if they legislate on issues dear to their private paymasters.

-The current system of self-regulation relies on five MEPs from the different political groups, who have a final say on any sanctions imposed by the European Parliament president in case of wrongdoing.
+The current system of self-regulation relies on five MEPs from the different political groups, with the European Parliament president having a final say on any sanctions in case of wrongdoing.

 But not a single sanction has been issued over the past five years, leading to a sense of impunity, even though some 25 MEPs did breach the rules.